 After finding himself bedridden, f decided to use a Raspberry Pi to create the ultimate exploration and delivery utility—opening a door to the outside world.
 The unit consists of several components centralized on a Raspberry Pi.
 It has a movable head and tracks for locomotion.
 The latest feature is a basket, just for bringing home groceries without stepping a foot outside.

 How it works

 Software-wise, the project relies on Vigibot to control the robot remotely using a web browser.
-As long as the Pi-powered robot is connected to the internet, Dejan can control it.
+As long as the Pi-powered robot is connected to the internet, Firened can control it.

 There are some new additions on the way, including a potential DOF claw mounted to the front.
 Firened also mentioned incorporating left and right movements.
 You can read more about the project in the full post on Reddit.
 Keep an eye out for updates to this seriously useful Pi project.